Dandelion Root For Cancer

 6. May Aggravate Hormone-Sensitive Cancers

 Dandelion may not be a catch-all remedy for all cancers, and there is some confusion over whether it helps hormone-sensitive cancers like breast cancer (sensitive to estrogen) and prostate cancer (sensitive to testosterone).
 A study has found that a water-based extract of the leaf decreased the growth of breast cancer cells and the spread of prostate cancer cells, while the root extract blocked the spread of breast cancer cells.
 However, experts claim that dandelion has estrogenic activity and may even cause hormone-sensitive cancer cells to grow and proliferate.
 Experimenting with it if you have a hormone-sensitive cancer can be especially dangerous.

 Further Clinical Trials And Human Studies Still Needed

-If you decide to take dandelion root for treating or preventing cancer, you should know that it is also known to promote urination.
-So you could expect an increase in the frequency of urination.
+- Increase in urine output: Since dandelion is a diuretic, you could expect an increase in the frequency of urination.
 You may also have mild diarrhea.
 Some people experience heartburn and stomach inflammation as well.

 - Toxicity: Because dandelion tea contains a lot of oxalates, it is better to avoid the remedy if your kidney function is weak due to chronic kidney disease – else it could cause toxicity.